Heavy quark diffusion coefficient with gradient flow: Chromoelectric and Chromomagnetic correlators

-In order to perform the needed lattice calculations, we have generated with MILC-code~\cite{MILC} a set of pure gauge SU(3) configurations using the standard Wilson gauge action.
-The configurations are generated with the heat-bath and overrelaxation algorithms, where each lattice configuration is separated by at least 120 sweeps consisting with 15 to 20 overrelaxation steps and 5 to 15 heat bath steps per sweep.
-We consider two temperatures: a low temperature $1.5\Tc$ and a high temperature $10^4\Tc$, with $\Tc$ being the deconfinement phase transition temperature.
-The temperatures are set by relating them to the lattice coupling $\beta=\sfrac{6}{g_0^2}$, that determines the lattice spacing $a$, by the scale setting~\cite{Francis:2015lha}.
-This scale setting relates $\beta$ to a gradient flow parameter $t_0$, which is then further related to the temperature with $\Tc \sqrt{t_0}=0.2489(14)$~\cite{Francis:2015lha}.
-For this study, we vary the temporal lattice sizes with $\Nt=20,~24,~28,~\mathrm{and}~34$ while setting the spatial size to $\Ns=48$,~48,~56, and~68.
-Based on our previous study~\cite{Brambilla:2020siz}, we do not expect there to be notable dependence on the spatial size of the lattice.
+In order to perform the needed lattice calculations, we use the MILC Code~\cite{MILC} to generate a set of pure-gauge SU(3) configurations using the standard Wilson gauge action.
+The configurations are generated with the heat-bath and over-relaxation algorithms, where each lattice configuration is separated by at least 120 sweeps, each consisting of 15-20 over-relaxation steps and 5-15 heat-bath steps.
+We consider two temperatures: a low temperature $1.5\Tc$, and a high temperature $10^4\Tc$, with $\Tc$ being the deconfinement phase transition temperature.
+The temperatures are set by relating them to the lattice coupling $\beta=\sfrac{6}{g_0^2}$, which determines the lattice spacing $a$ via the scale setting~\cite{Francis:2015lha}.
+This scale setting relates $\beta$ to a gradient flow parameter $t_0$ via a renormalization-group-inspired fit form, which is then further related to the temperature with $\Tc \sqrt{t_0}=0.2489(14)$~\cite{Francis:2015lha}.
+For this study, we use lattices with varying numbers of temporal sites, $\Nt=20,~24,~28,~\mathrm{and}~34$, and with corresponding spatial extents of $\Ns=48$,~48,~56, and~68 sites.
+Based on our previous study~\cite{Brambilla:2020siz}, we do not expect there to be a notable dependence on the spatial size of the lattice.